JunjieAraoXiong/Egyptian-VR-Displayer/README.md

 ### For HTC Vive and HTC Cosmos headsets
 * VR-ready Windows PC with the assets in this repository stored locally
 * Steam VR application and account
-* With the HTC headset connected to the VR-ready Windows PC, open the folder and double-click the executable file “The Doctor.exe”.
+* With the HTC headset connected to the VR-ready Windows PC, navigate to the `bin/` folder and double-click the executable file "ReturnToTheTomb.exe".

 ### For Meta Quest 2 headset (Note these instructions work for the original Quest headset as well)
 * VR-ready Windows PC with the assets in this repository stored locally
 * Steam VR application and account
 * Quest Link cable with successful connection to the VR-ready Windows PC ([cable and PC requirements](https://www.meta.com/help/quest/140991407990979/); [setup instructions](https://www.meta.com/help/quest/509273027107091/)).
 This requires a Meta account and the Meta Quest Link software.
-* With the Meta Quest 2 headset connected to the VR-ready Windows PC and Quest Link working correctly, open the folder and double-click the executable file “The Doctor.exe”.
+* With the Meta Quest 2 headset connected to the VR-ready Windows PC and Quest Link working correctly, navigate to the `bin/` folder and double-click the executable file "ReturnToTheTomb.exe".

 ## References
 Sullivan, Elaine A. and Rita Lucarelli.
 2021.
 “From the museum back to the tomb: The virtual rejoining of a 26th Dynasty sarcophagus and its burial at Saqqara”.
 Abusir and Saqqara in the Year 2020, edited by Miroslav Bárta, Filip Coppens, and Jaromír Krejčí.
 Faculty of Arts, Charles University.